maurinem01/Classroom-Manager/README.md

 When a student signs in or out, a text is sent to their parent(s)/guardian(s) to notify them.
 If a student arrives outside of their scheduled appointment, an email alert is sent to the instructor.

-Here is a [video demonstration](Demo.mkv) of how the program works.

 ## v1.1 Updates
 - A new log table in the database is required to make v1.1 run.
 If updating from v1.0, run the query found in _install/kumon_db_v1.1_update.sql to create the new table.